 The initial cost of the lined canal is high.

 There may be a possibility of leakage through the joint.

 3.Difficult to repair:

 If it is damaged it is difficult to repair.

 4.Difficult to shift outlet:

 Due to the strong lining, it is difficult to shift the outlet at a later stage.

 - Transfer of the outlet is not possible if necessary, as the lining is a permanent construction.

-- These lined channels are without berm, so are safely provided by a berm for traffic on the service road is absent.
+- These lined channels are without a berm, so it is safely provided by a berm for traffic on the service road is absent.

-Canal lining also used to prevent weed growth, which might spread to an irrigation system and reduce water flow.
+Canal lining also used to prevent weed growth, which might spread in an irrigation system that reduce water flow.